dbbaskette/gpdb_installer/TESTING_SUMMARY.md

 The Greenplum installer has been completed and is ready for testing.
 All Phase 1 tasks have been implemented with comprehensive error handling and documentation.

+**Recent Fix**: Single-node SSH setup has been optimized to handle localhost access properly, avoiding the "No identities found" error that occurred when trying to copy SSH keys to the same host.

 ## What's Been Completed

 ### ✅ Core Functionality (Phase 1)